ShaharNaveh/ShaharNaveh.github.io/content/blog/should-i-attend-a-shortcut-college-for-a-technical-role/index.md

 Some programs promise job placement but often lead to underpaid, exploitative positions.
 Be wary of fine print, such as guarantees only for job interviews, not actual employment offers.

 ### But I need a Certificate to Get a Job Interview
-You might need a certificate to get invited to a job interview (or by tricking the [ATS](https://en.m.wikipedia.org/wiki/Applicant_tracking_system) 😉), but getting a [worthless certificate](#expensive-and-low-value-certificate) won't
+You might need a certificate to get invited to a job interview (or by tricking the [ATS](https://en.m.wikipedia.org/wiki/Applicant_tracking_system) 😉), but getting a [worthless certificate](#expensive-and-low-value-certificate) won't impress the interviewer.
+There are other ways to impress such as (depends on the job):
+- Writing a blog.
+- Contributing to open-source projects.
+- Doing certifications that you need to pass a test to acquire like